 Unintentional Injuries in New York State

-The rate of hospitalizations due to unintentional injury had been increasing since 2001, when there was a rate of 605.2 hospitalizations per 100,000 New Yorkers.
-The rate of hospitalizations increased to 704.2 in 2009 and has been dropping steadily since that year.
-In 2012, there were 681.4 hospitalizations per 100,000 New Yorkers because of unintentional injury.
+Unintential injury hospitalizations rates have been increasing since 2001, when there was a rate of 605.2 hospitalizations per 100,000 New Yorkers.
+The rate of hospitalizations increased to 704.2 in 2009 and has dropped steadily since that year.
+In 2014, there were 652.4 hospitalizations per 100,000 New Yorkers because of unintentional injuries.